Alexander Cvetković

-Alexander Zoran Cvetkovic (born 29 November 1996) is an English professional footballer who plays as a defensive midfielder for Cymru Premier side Penybont.
+Alexander Zoran Cvetkovic (born 29 November 1996) is an English professional footballer who plays as a defensive midfielder for Etzella Ettelbruck.
 Besides England, he has played in the Netherlands, Luxembourg and Croatia.

 Club career

 After a spell in Croatia, on 1 February 2023, Cvetkovic joined Regionalliga Südwest side Eintracht Trier on a contract until the end of the season.
 In June 2023, he signed for Regionalliga West side Rot Weiss Ahlen on a free transfer.
 In January 2025, Cvetkovic joined Tercera Federación side San Ignacio.
 He made four appearances during his time in Spain.
 In July 2025, Cvetković signed for Penybont, first featuring on the bench for the side in their Conference League qualifying match against Kauno Žalgiris.
+In July 2026, Cvetković returned to Luxembourg to sign for newly-promoted Luxembourg National Division side Etzella Ettelbruck.